-Effective January 1, 2023, with the adoption of the Topic 326, expected credit losses are estimated over the contractual terms of the loans, adjusted for expected prepayments.
+Expected credit losses are estimated over the contractual terms of the loans, adjusted for expected prepayments.
 Expected prepayments are generally estimated based on industry benchmark data.
 The contractual term excludes expected extensions, renewals, and modifications.
 The Bank has elected to exclude accrued interest receivable from amortized cost for the purpose of estimating the ACL.
-At December 31, 2023, accrued interest receivable totaled approximately \$1,751.
+At December 31, 204 and 2023, accrued interest receivable totaled approximately \$1,716 and \$1,751, respectively.

-NOTES TO FINANCIAL STATEMENTS DECEMBER 31, 2023 AND 2022 (IN THOUSANDS)
+NOTES TO FINANCIAL STATEMENTS DECEMBER 31, 2024 AND 2023 (IN THOUSANDS)